 What is Life Insurance Cash Value?

 The difference between the cash value of the policy and the surrender charges is called the “surrender value”.
-This is the value that can be borrowed against for the purposes of making a loan.
+This is the value that can be borrowed for the purpose of making a loan.
 The surrender or loan value is what lenders use in judging just how much can be borrowed against the policy itself.

 Can I really Borrow from Life Insurance?